-The following figure below briefly illustrates how the Housing Support funding flows from the state to the providers for all provider models, except the Demonstration Project.
+The following figure briefly illustrates how the Housing Support funding flows from the state to the providers.
+The percentage of countable income people are required to pay varies depending on the model of Housing Support.

 How Housing Support Works

 Description of Models